pinktrink/Servent/README.md

-This is a small shiv that I created to replicate the functionality declared in [http://www.w3.org/TR/2011/WD-eventsource-20110310/](http://www.w3.org/TR/2011/WD-eventsource-20110310/).
+This is a small polyfill that I created to replicate the functionality declared in [http://www.w3.org/TR/2011/WD-eventsource-20110310/](http://www.w3.org/TR/2011/WD-eventsource-20110310/).

 Usage is as follows: